tess-jl/aws-developer-course/notes/15_AWS_Serverless_API_Gateway_Cognito.md

 * must implement authorization layer on the backend (big apps for the authentication)

 ### Cognito Overview
+goal = to give users identity so that they can interact with our app --> use Cognito **Cognito User Pools**
+* sign-in functionality for users
+* integrated with API Gateway
+**Cognito Identity Pools aka Federated Identity** = for providing AWS cred to user so that they can access AWS resources directly
+* can integrate with User Pools as an identity provider **Cognito Sync** = for synchronizing data from device to cognito
+* may be deprecated and replced by **AppSync**

+**Cognito User Pools (CUP)** = serverless DB for user for mobile apps
+* simple login
+* can verify emails, phone numbers, add MFA
+* can enable **Federated Identities** (Facebook, Google, SAML) --> can allow user to login to one of these apps and we can get this identity into our user pool
+* get back a JWT to verify identity of someone
+* can be **integrated with API Gateway for auth**

+**Cognito Identity Pools aka Federated Identity**

 REVIEW
 -can the gateway be thought of as a router?
 -Why backslash in the URL for API Gateway deployed??
+-SAML
+-CUP